vswanlund/vswanlund.github.io/tag-mobile-sdks/android/workflows.md

 The workflow also includes the information required to display the actions (such as the product information).

-After detecting a tag with one of the triggers use `WorkflowManager` to retrieve the workflow information for that tag.
+After detecting a tag with one of the triggers use the `WorkflowManager` to retrieve the workflow information for that tag.

 The workflow information will contain the data necessary to integrate with the action SDK components (for instance through `BasketManager` and `Baskets` for a Product workflow).